Brett DiNovi, BCBA

 Joe Kendorski, BCBA

-With a passion for working w/ adolescents and adults with problem behavior, the Executive Director brings experience in high demand to behavioral field.
+With a passion for working with adolescents and adults with problem behavior, the Executive Director brings experience in high demand to the behavioral field.
 Joe has demonstrated competency with implementation of positive behavioral support (PBS) systems in school programs.
-In addition to expertise in PBS, Joe is extremely proficient in person-centered planning, creative behavioral solutions, community integration & the behavior disorder population.
-Antecedent interventions, teaching replacement behavior, skill development, and social skills training w/ adults and adolescents occupy his interests in applied behavior analysis.
+In addition to expertise in PBS, Joe is extremely proficient in person-centered planning, creative behavioral solutions, community integration, and the behavior disorder population.
+Antecedent interventions, teaching replacement behavior, skill development, and social skills training with adults and adolescents occupy his interests in applied behavior analysis.
 After 12 years in the field, Joe has developed an understanding of the importance of building functional life skills that guide learners throughout adulthood.

 Heidi Light, BCBA